 For decades, the WatchTower Society and its "Jehovah's Witness" members have not only won court cases, but "counted on" doing so, due to the general public's -- including ignorant jurors, ignorant judges, and ignorant attorneys -- long KNOWN ignorance of the WatchTower Cult's beliefs, practices, and "community culture".
 However, some JW-related half-wit decisions are simply too ridiculous to blame on ignorant or ineffectual legal representation.
 Additionally, one can only wonder what was the "makeup" of this 8-member Charleston, South Carolina area "advisory jury"???

 Notably, Federal Judge Patrick Michael Duffy is 71 years-old, and he not surprisingly was a 1995 Nominee of President BILL CLINTON.
 Bill Clinton hand-picked Patrick Michael Duffy for the South Carolina federal bench apparently due to Duffy's outstanding and distinguished career as a legal scholar.
 Uncertain as to when (or if) Duffy passed his Bar Exam, but after graduating from Law School in 1968, Duffy spent ONE YEAR with the Neighborhood Legal Assistance Office.
-Duffy thereafter spent TWO YEARS in the U.S. ARMY, but NOT as an attorney, but rather as an M.P.
-After two years as an ARMY M.P., Duffy spent ONE YEAR in the Charleston Prosecutor's office.
+Duffy thereafter spent TWO YEARS in the U.S. ARMY, but NOT as an attorney, but rather as a Military Police.
+After two years as an Army M.P., Duffy spent ONE YEAR in the Charleston Prosecutor's office.
 From then until 1995, Duffy was in private practice.
 WOW!!!!
 With that extensive legal background and distinguished career, it's a wonder that Bill Clinton did not nominate this liberal to the SCOTUS.
 Penn National, nor any other insurance company, stands a chance.

 Marcus Fruth reportedly had recently lost $150,000.00 day-trading in the stock market.
 Fruth reportedly had also recently been sued for over $200,000.00 in a breach of contract lawsuit (possibly by JW family/relatives).
 That and other large personal debts, as well as possible family problems, led Marcus S. Fruth to devise an arson scheme by which he intended to collect large proceeds from his homeowners insurance carrier.
 In June 2011, Marcus Shawn Fruth was convicted on one count of complicity to commit aggravated arson and four counts of insurance fraud, and was sentenced to four years in prison.